 I’m tellin’ ya, nothing goes to waste around here. tsk.
 I even was able to make a small shelf and towel bar using the ends of the supports and a croquet mallet handle.
 The little corbels are the scrap pieces from the headboard.

-Well, I had fun creating this repurposed bookcase headboard bench, and hope you enjoyed seeing how something can be put to use in a whole new way.
+Not only did I have fun creating this repurposed bookcase headboard bench, but also hope you enjoyed seeing how something can be put to use in a whole new way.

 Best part is that you can find the bench, the wall bin, the shelf, and even my ticking pillows all in my shop available for purchase.
 (SOLD)